eurostat/confly/README.md

   * information loss, efficiency and processing time are evaluated;
   * an overall fit-for-purpose analysis of the cell-key method in the context of ad-hoc LFS queries is performed.
-* [silc][silc]: the standard cell key method is adapted to the structure of the EU-SILC data.
+* [silc](silc): the standard cell key method is adapted to the structure of the EU-SILC data.

 **Algorithms**

 * Illustration of the cell key method: example based on unweighted frequencies (person counts) as appearing _e.g._ in census data

-...

 **Note**